phantompunk/phantompunk.github.io/content/til/email-alerts-sf.md

 	-- Send an email
 ;
 ```
-This is basic syntax for an Alert.
-It requires a `WAREHOUSE` to handle the compute, a `SCHEDULE` to set the interval, `IF` condition to check for, and `THEN` the action to perform.
+This is the basic syntax for an Alert.
+It requires a `WAREHOUSE` to handle the compute, a `SCHEDULE` to set the interval, an `IF` condition to check for, and `THEN` the action to perform.

 5. Put everything together
 ```sql